A: "Kitte kudasai."

 mic-J : AV Resources for Japanese Language Instruction @ Tokyo Metropolitan University（Introduction article）

 Tokyo Metropolitan University's mic-J website brings together key points regarding pronunciation extremely clearly in a section called 'Accent of Tokyo Japanese'.

-Compared with YYNIHONGO (above), which is very concise, this website explains things in a little more detail.
+This website explains things in a little more detail.